Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Introduction

-We also consider, for the first time in the literature, the objective of makespan plus energy.
-Unlike total flow time plus energy, where the completion time of each job contributes to the overall objective function, makespan is the completion time of the last job, and the other jobs only contribute to the energy consumption part of the objective, hence can be slowed down to improve the overall performance.
-However, without knowing the future information, such as the remaining work of the jobs, we show that it is harder to minimize makespan plus energy even in the semi-clairvoyant setting.
-Specifically, \begin{itemize} \item We present a semi-clairvoyant algorithm \PF and show that it is $O(\ln^{1-1/\alpha}P)$-competitive with respect to makespan plus energy for batched parallel jobs consisting of sequential and fully-parallel phases.
-We also give a matching lower bound of $\Omega(\ln^{1-1/\alpha}P)$ for any semi-clairvoyant algorithm. \end{itemize}
+Besides minimizing total flow time plus energy, there have been some recent studies that focus on the weighted variant of this problem \cite{ChanLaLe10}, or optimize a linear combination of energy and some other performance metrics, such as total profit \cite{PruhsSt10} and quoted lead time \cite{ChanLaLi11}.
+In this paper, we introduce a new objective function of minimizing makespan plus energy.
+Unlike the previous metrics, where the completion time of each job contributes to the overall objective function, makespan is only determined by the completion time of the last job in a job set, while the other jobs only contribute to the energy consumption part of the objective, and therefore can be slowed down to improve the overall performance.
+However, without knowing the future characteristics of the jobs, such as their remaining work, it is not clear even in the IP-clairvoyant setting which jobs should be slowed down in order to reduce energy without affecting the makespan.
+In the preliminary version \cite{SunHeHs11} of this paper, we proposed an IP-clairvoyant algorithm that works for parallel jobs with identical release time and that consist of sequential phases and fully parallelizable phases up to all $P$ processors.
+In this paper, we develop a generalized strategy that works for any set of parallel jobs regardless of their release time and parallelism structure.
+The following shows our contribution for minimizing makespan plus energy:

+\begin{itemize} \item We present an IP-clairvoyant algorithm \PF (Work-Conserving Equal-Power) and show that it is $O(\ln^{1-1/\alpha}P)$-competitive with respect to makespan plus energy for any set of parallel jobs regardless of their release time, where $P$ is the total number of processors.
+Moreover, we give a matching $\Omega(\ln^{1-1/\alpha}P)$ lower bound on the competitive ratio of any IP-clairvoyant algorithm, showing that \PF is asymptotically optimal. \end{itemize}

-In addition, compared to minimizing total flow time plus energy, where the common practice is to set the power proportionally to the number of active jobs, we show that the optimal strategy for minimizing makespan plus energy is to set the power consumption at a constant level, or more precisely $\frac{1}{\alpha-1}$ at any time, where $\alpha$ is the power parameter.
+Finally, compared to minimizing total flow time plus energy, where a common strategy is to set the total power consumption at any time proportionally to the number of active jobs \cite{BansalPrSt09,BansalChPr09,ChanEdLa11,LamLeTo08}, our results indicate that a good strategy for minimizing makespan plus energy is to set a constant power consumption at all time.
+In fact, both strategies share the same principle of balancing the costs incurred from both the power consumption and the target performance metric during the jobs' executions.